morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/2-communicate-between-morphism-and-ethereum.md

 Withdraw means interacting with L1 assets/contracts based on a Layer 2 transaction, so we have to make sure there is actually a Layer 2 transaction that initiates a withdraw request.
 And this needs to be verifiable on Layer 1.

-To achieve this, we introduce a withdraw tree, which will record every L2 withdraw transaction into a Merkel tree.
-Thus, we can leverage the Merkel tree's features to verify if a withdraw request has actually occurred.
+To achieve this, we introduce a withdraw tree, which will record every L2 withdraw transaction into a Merkle tree.
+Thus, we can leverage the Merkle tree's features to verify if a withdraw request has actually occurred.

 The Morphism bridge utilizes a special Merkle Tree called Withdraw Tree to achieve this.